Records of prime ministers of Australia: Age of appointment

-The youngest prime minister upon their appointment by the Governor-General was Chris Watson, who was 37 years, and 18 days old when his term began on 27 April 1904.
+The youngest prime minister upon appointment by the governor-general was Chris Watson, who was 37 years, and 18 days old when his term began on 27 April 1904.

-The oldest prime minister upon their appointment was John McEwen, who was 67 years, and 265 days old when he took office in a temporary capacity on 17 December 1967.
+The oldest prime minister upon appointment was John McEwen, who was 67 years, and 265 days old when he took office in a temporary capacity on 17 December 1967.

 Age on leaving office

 The youngest prime minister to leave office was also Watson, who left office only four months after he was appointed at the age of 37 years, and 131 days.

 The oldest prime minister to leave office was Menzies, who was 71 years and 37 days old when he stepped down on 26 January 1966.

 Age differences between incoming and outgoing prime ministers

 The largest age gap between an incoming prime minister and outgoing one was 22 years and 44 days between Chris Watson and George Reid during 1904.
 In recent years, the largest age gap between an incoming prime minister and outgoing one was 18 years and 57 days between John Howard and Kevin Rudd during 2007.
 The smallest age gap between an incoming prime minister and outgoing one was 27 days between Andrew Fisher and Billy Hughes during 1915.
 In recent years, the smallest age gap between an incoming prime minister and outgoing one was 44 days between Kevin Rudd and Tony Abbott during 2013.